 \subsection{Notations}

-Let $\tri$ be a triangulation in the sens of Definition \ref{def.tri}.
-We denote by $N_v$, $N_e$, and $N_t$ the number of vertices, edges, and triangles of $\tri$ respectively.
+Let $\tri$ be a triangulation in the sense of Definition \ref{def.tri}.
+We denote by $N_v$, $N_e$, and $N_t$ the number of vertices, edges, and triangles of $\tri$, respectively.
 The family $\{v_i\}_{i=1,\dots,N_v}$ denotes the vertices of the triangulation.

-For every $k=1,\dots,N_t$, we denote by $\{v_i^k\}_{i=1,2,3}$ the vertices of the triangle $T_k\in \tri$, $\left\{ v_{ij}^k \right\}_{1\leq i<j\leq 3}$ the center of the edge linking $v_i^k$ to $v_j^k$, and $v_0^k\doteq \tfrac 1 3 \sum_{i=1}^3v_i^k$ the center of mass of the triangle (see Figure \ref{fig.notations_triangles}).
+For every $k=1,\dots,N_t$, we denote by $\{v_i^k\}_{i=1,2,3}$ the vertices of the triangle $T_k\subset \tri$, $\left\{ v_{ij}^k \right\}_{1\leq i<j\leq 3}$ the center of the edge linking $v_i^k$ to $v_j^k$, and $v_0^k = \tfrac 1 3 \sum_{i=1}^3v_i^k$ the center of mass of the triangle (see Figure \ref{fig.notations_triangles}).
 Analogously we denote by $\{f_i^k\}_{0\leq i\leq 3}$ the values of the function $f$ at location $\{v_i^k\}_{0\leq i\leq 3}$ of $T_k$.